magic-YuanTian/SQLucid/README.md

 The frontend is based on [React](https://react.dev/), and the backend is based on [Flask](https://flask.palletsprojects.com/en/3.0.x/) and another project named [STEPS](https://github.com/magic-YuanTian/STEPS).

-## How to set up the project
+# Implementation

+This project offers two versions with different deployment approaches and requirements:

+## V1 (Original Version)

-The entire project folder is large (around 5GB) including 2 pre-trained models and database files.
-The repo lacks some large files.
+The original version (V1) leverages 2 fine-tuned language models.
+The entire project folder is relatively large-sized (around 5GB) including 2 fine-tuned models and database files.
+Note that the repo lacks some large files.
 You can choose to clone files locally and manually deploy them.

-- For the frontend, you can run `npm install` (and other prompted missing packages) to install related packages under the frontend folder.

-- For the backend, please use `pip install` for any missing packages.
-If you encounter any issues, please check the detailed environment [here](https://github.com/OhadRubin/SmBop).
-Furthermore, you need to use text-to-SQL and text-to-clause models used in [STEPS](https://github.com/magic-YuanTian/STEPS).
+Please refer to [STEPS](https://github.com/magic-YuanTian/STEPS) for more details on deployment.

-**Suggested option**: To save your time, you can directly download the entire project folder through [this link](https://purdue0-my.sharepoint.com/:u:/g/personal/tian211_purdue_edu/Ee2FCOD3QHtEiG6mEmZ2CtwBbk8x9hMRZ6d3aU6W3Xii_Q?e=XVWXYO)
+- You can download the entire project folder at [this link](https://purdue0-my.sharepoint.com/:u:/g/personal/tian211_purdue_edu/Ee2FCOD3QHtEiG6mEmZ2CtwBbk8x9hMRZ6d3aU6W3Xii_Q?e=XVWXYO)

+## V2 (Latest Version)

+To support a more lightweight and up-to-date implementation, the latest version is powered by ChatGPT with a polished UI.
+You can download the entire project folder at [this link](https://purdue0-my.sharepoint.com/:u:/g/personal/tian211_purdue_edu/ESMZ-VgHhoFGuQl-w96EcSQBp1m0zqt6t3zVI8yiDaj14A?e=b0CTOR)
+Then you only need to implement your own API for calling ChatGPT at `openai_api.py`.

 ## How to run
-You should run the frontend and the backend in parallel.
+You should run the *frontend* and the *backend* in parallel.

 First, start a terminal and run the following command:

 ```
-cd SQLucid
 cd frontend
+PORT=3000 npm start
 ```

-Then, start another terminal and run
+Second, start another terminal and run

 ```
-python3 run.py
+python run.py
 ```

-Then, you can access SQLucid at `localhost:3000`
+Finally, you can access SQLucid at `localhost:3000`

 -----

-This repo is still in update.
 Please email tian211@purdue.edu for any questions.
+Thanks!